tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 # Resolving git rebase conflicts

-How to resolve git rebase conflicts

 You will be presented with two different hunks.
 Your task is to combine the semantic content of the two patches.

 It is almost always the wrong thing to choose exactly one of them.
-The whole point of merging is to *combine* two different changes, not to choose one or the other.
+The whole point of rebasing is to *combine* two different changes, not to choose one or the other.

-The existence of a merge conflict means that the patches could not be merged textually.
+The existence of a rebase conflict means that the patches could not be merged textually.
 However, the aim is actually to merge them *semantically*.
 Merge tools are rarely (perhaps never) clever enough to be able to perform semantic merges so they settle for textual